 If you don't have hardware for streaming Sling, you can save by pre-paying for two-months of Sling TV.
 That'll get you a free AirTV Player and adapter with an antenna.

-If you want to check out Sling, but don't want to pay up just yet, you can get a free, three-day trial.
+New subscribers can check out Sling for a reduced price that takes off $10 for the first month.
 Or you can watch Sling Free, a new free TV streaming service that has over 5,000 free TV shows and movies.
 You don't even need to sign up for Sling with your email address or credit card info.

 Sling TV packages